 The factors influencing information technology (IT) graduates' capacity to satisfy the demands of Sri Lanka's IT industry are investigated in this study using a qualitative research methodology, with a particular focus on IT graduates in the Central Province.
 The argument here is, it provides an in depth understanding of the complex, context specific factors influencing IT graduates' skills and readiness for the workforce.
 According to Zalaghi & Khazaei, (2016) this research approach explores an area of study which has previous theories and develops the hypotheses based on that theory, then designing a research strategy.
 Also here researchers are identifying a narrow gap for further exploration and accurate outcome generation.
 As per the research onion designed by the Saunders et al., (2019) showed case study, ethnography, survey, experiment are some of the strategies could be used by the researcher to collect the data.
 In this research study, researchers are willing to understand the factors affecting the Information Technology graduate skills to meet Industry demand in Sri Lanka context and therefore these factors require the collection of data from the direct participants to know their perception.

-Figure 2- Conceptual framework, constructed by Authors based on the literature
+Fig. 2.
+Conceptual framework, constructed by Authors based on the literature

-Research design
+3.1 Research design